lukehuk/pubnub-airport/README.md

 Execution behaviour, such as plane generation frequency, can be modified by adjusting constants within the project files.

 ### Running
-The application can be started by running `node airfield.js --experimental-modules` in the airfield directory.
+The application can be started by running `node --experimental-modules airfield.js` in the airfield directory.

 *Note: The application is written using ES6 modules.
 At the time of writing the latest version of Node.js requires the "--experimental-modules" flag to be present.
 It is possible that in subsequent versions of Node this flag is no longer required.*